openpnp/openpnp/Issues-and-Solutions.md

 * **Fundamental**: Issues that must be resolved up-front.
 They represent fundamental building blocks that lay the foundation for further work.
 Only when the answer to that issue is provided, can the Issues & Solutions system go on to find more solutions.
 * **Information**: Issues that provide information, guidance to go on with the process.
 * **Suggestion**: Issues that point to configuration that may be missing or can likely be improved.
-If you hand-tuned your configuration, a suggestion may pop up to revert it to the suggested standard setting.
-Dismiss it in these cases.
+If you hand-tuned your configuration, and are sure about it, you may choose Dismiss to override the suggestion.
 * **Warning**: Issues that point to configuration that is likely wrong or missing.
 * **Error**: Issues that point to configuration that is almost certainly wrong or missing.